Don’t Worry About Cholesterol; Inflammation Is Your Biggest Problem

 Other factors that may cause elevated cholesterol include:

 - An under active thyroid is a very common cause of high cholesterol, especially in women.
-Your thyroid doesn’t even need to be very under active; quite commonly we see patients who are in the gray zone – their thyroid is not healthy but not bad enough for their doctor to take notice and recommend treatment.
-We have covered this topic in detail in our book [products]1023-Your Thyroid Problems Solved[/products].
+Your thyroid doesn’t even need to be very under active; quite commonly we see patients who are in the grey zone – their thyroid is not healthy but not bad enough for their doctor to take notice and recommend treatment.
+We have covered this topic in detail in our book Your Thyroid Problems Solved.

 - Too much unhealthy fat.
 Most vegetable oil is far too high in omega 6 fats which promote inflammation.
 When these fats are heated (during cooking) they are further damaged and become very harmful to the body.
 The healthiest fats to include in your diet are avocados, extra virgin olive oil, macadamia nut oil, organic coconut oil, pastured butter and ghee.
 The last three fats are best for cooking.